Which companies offer the cheapest non-owner car insurance in Missouri?

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in Missouri.
+Explore our top recommendations for non-owner car insurance in Missouri.

 State Farm

-Our number one pick for non-owner car insurance in Missouri is State Farm.
-The average rate for liability coverage is $230.
-State Farm has an AM Best score of A++ and an NAIC complaint ratio of 0.7.
+Our top choice for non-owner car insurance in Missouri is State Farm, with an average rate of $230 for liability coverage.
+State Farm holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.7.

 Travelers

-Travelers is also a great choice for non-owner car insurance in Missouri, offering coverage at an average annual rate of $353.
-It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.49.
+Another excellent choice for non-owner car insurance in Missouri is Travelers.
+Average rates are $353 annually.
+Travelers has an AM Best rating of A++ and an NAIC complaint ratio of 0.49.

 Shelter Insurance